neoforged/Documentation/docs/networking/streamcodecs.md

 #### Variable-Sized Number

-`VAR_INT` and `VAR_LONG` are alternatives of `INT` where the value is encoded to be as small as possible.
+`VAR_INT` and `VAR_LONG` are alternatives of `INT` and `LONG` respectively where the value is encoded to be as small as possible.
 This is done by encoding seven bits at a time, using the upper bit as a marker of whether there is more data for this number.
 Numbers between 0 and 2^28-1 for integers or 0 and 2^56-1 for longs will be sent shorter or equal to the number of bytes in a integer or long, respectively.
-If the values of your numbers are normally between this range, these variable stream codecs should be used.
+If the values of your numbers are normally in this range and generally at the lower end of it, then these variable stream codecs should be used.

 #### Trusted Tags